DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: DPRM as a Plug-in Ordering Module

 \paragraph{Stage 2: online DPRM guidance with sampled Soft-BoN.} After warmup, we gradually replace pure confidence with the Doob-inspired guidance term.
 As in Stage~1, train-time teacher forcing and test-time decoding remain aligned: at any point in training, both use the same current ordering rule.
 The rule itself changes, not the alignment principle.
 Because exact evaluation of \cref{eq:local_gibbs_reveal} is expensive, we approximate it stagewise.
 We first draw a shortlist from the base proposal \(q_0(\cdot\mid s)\), then apply Soft-BoN-style reweighting inside that shortlist using an online bucketized estimator of the process reward.
+Each past selected event \(j\) contributes its phase \(\phi_j\), confidence bucket \(b_j\), and terminal reward \(R_j\) obtained after completing the resulting trajectory.
+Define